Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 !!! tip "Controllers and routes automatic import"
     Python modules defined inside `controllers` and `routes` packages are automatically imported by a BlackSheep application.
-The automatic import happens relatively to the namespace where the application is instantiated.
+The automatic import happens relative to the namespace where the application is instantiated.

 ## Server side templating (views and models)